isomerpages/nlb-reference/_singapore-people/I to S/Raffles in Southeast Asia.md

 **All rights reserved, Chur: Harwood Academic Publishers, 1994**

 **Forge, A. (1994).
 Raffles and Daniell: Making the image fit.
-In Gerstle, C. A. & Milner, A. C. (Eds.)[ Recovering the orient: Artists, scholars, appropriations](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=202353093) (pp. 109-150).
+In Gerstle, C. A. &amp; Milner, A. C. (Eds.)[ Recovering the orient: Artists, scholars, appropriations](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=202353093) (pp. 109-150).
 Chur: Harwood Academic Publishers.
 (Call no.: RSEA 303.482405 REC)**

 An analysis on how Java is presented in the illustrated plates of Raffles’s The History of Java.